ansible/ansible/docs/docsite/rst/dev_guide/inventory_scripts.rst

 As described in :doc:`../intro_dynamic_inventory`, Ansible can pull inventory information from dynamic sources, including cloud sources.

-How do we write a new one?
+Before inventory plugins we used to create a script or program that can print JSON in the right format when fed the proper arguments.

-Simple!
-We just create a script or program that can print JSON in the right format when fed the proper arguments.
+These are known as 'inventory scripts', which can be written in  any language, unlke inventory plugins, which are only Python.

-You can do this in any language.
+They are now executed via the `script` inventory plugin, which is kept for backwards compatibility, in most cases you should be writing inventory plugins instead.

 .. _inventory_script_conventions: